 The “kingdom of God” is evidently a more comprehensive term than the “kingdom of heaven” and embraces all created intelligences both in heaven and on earth who are willingly subject to God and thus in fellowship with him.
 The “kingdom of heaven,” more precisely the “kingdom of the heavens,” is a term descriptive of any type of rulership God may assert on the earth at a given period . . . .

-Matthew Henry’s Commentary on the Whole Bible adds that the kingdom of heaven has been opened “to all believers, by the death and resurrection of Jesus Christ.
+Matthew Henry’s Commentary on the Whole Bible adds that the kingdom of heaven was opened “to all believers, by the death and resurrection of Jesus Christ.
 It is a kingdom of which Christ is the Sovereign. . . .
 It is a kingdom of heaven, not of this world, a spiritual kingdom. . . .”

 But, is the kingdom of heaven (or the kingdom of God) a specific place or location?
 If so, why did Jesus Christ say in Luke 17:21, “[T]he kingdom of God is within you”?
 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible.]

-Before addressing the question as whether or not the kingdom of heaven is a specific place or location, it is important to understand that the term “heaven” is not synonymous with the term “kingdom of heaven.”
-The Bible is clear that heaven is a place (e.g., see John 14:1-3).
-Unger’s notes that there are actually three heavens and that the third heaven “is the abode of the Triune God.
-Its location is unrevealed.”
+Before addressing the question as whether or not the kingdom of heaven (or the kingdom of God) is a specific place or location, it is important to understand that the term “heaven” is not synonymous with the term “kingdom of heaven.”
+Furthermore, whereas the Bible is clear that heaven is a place (e.g., see John 14:1-3, there is no indication in the Bible that the kingdom of heaven (or the kingdom of God) is a place.